Connecticut Residents – Get Assistance from Expert Long-Term Disability Insurance Lawyers

 Living with a long-term disability in Connecticut can be challenging.
 The road ahead might seem fraught with uncertainty, but relief could be available to you in the form of long-term disability (LTD) benefits.
 As a resident of the Constitution State, here’s what you should know about the various laws that could shape your rights and benefits.

 In Connecticut, a “long-term disability” is a debilitating condition that hinders your ability to perform your job for a long period.
 Qualifying criteria for long-term disability claims depend on the conditions of individual insurance policies.

 Understanding these policies can be challenging due to their inherent complexity and pages of legal jargon.
 This is where legal counsel can make a significant difference.
-The lawyers at Abell and Capitan Law have the experience and know-how to help you interpret your insurance policy’s terms and demand the benefits you’re entitled to.
+The lawyers at Capitan Law have the experience and know-how to help you interpret your insurance policy’s terms and demand the benefits you’re entitled to.

 How Long Do I Have to Wait to Get Disability Benefits in Connecticut?

 In Connecticut, like in many other states, you usually have to undergo a waiting period, also known as an “elimination period,” before you can start claiming long-term disability benefits.
 This period typically lasts between 90 and 180 days, depending on your insurance policy.
 It begins on the day you’re deemed unable to work due to your disability.